 - Do not perform any work on the exhaust system while the heater is in operation. - Before working on the exhaust system, first switch off the heater and wait until all parts have cooled completely.
-If necessary, wear suitable gloves. - · Do not inhale exhaust fumes. - Do not operate the heater in enclosed spaces such as a boat shed or when the boat may have a cover fitted in winter, etc.
+If necessary, wear suitable gloves. - Do not inhale exhaust fumes. - Do not operate the heater in enclosed spaces such as a boat shed or when the boat may have a cover fitted in winter, etc.

-Combustion air
+Combustion Air

 The combustion air components are supplied in the installation kit.
-A silencer, extension tube and a combustion air hull fitting are available as optional parts.
+An extension tube and a combustion air hull fitting are available as optional parts.

-The combustion air silencer and tube should be installed as shown in Figure 10.
+The combustion air silencer and tube should be installed as shown in Figure 12.

-If combustion air is to be taken from an engine/ machinery space, please ensure it is adequately vented and that the area will not be pressurised or under partial vacuum when the engine is in use or ventilation fans are running.
+If combustion air is to be taken from an engine / machinery space, please ensure it is adequately vented and that the area will not be pressurised or under partial vacuum when the engine is in use or ventilation fans are running.
+Maximum intake air temperature 25°C.

-If it is to be taken directly to an external hull fitting ensure that it is positioned with regard to the same conditions as required for the exhaust hull fitting.
+If it is to be taken directly to an optional external hull fitting, ensure that it is positioned with regard to the same conditions as required for the exhaust hull fitting.